UA Little Rock partnering with businesses to provide scholarships - NewsBreak

 That is why UA Little Rock has partnered with several businesses to assist with that to provide scholarships to students.

-No matter if it covers just one book or full tuition, all scholarships are beneficial.Education Matters: UA Little Rock Donaghey Scholars Program
+No matter if it covers just one book or full tuition, all scholarships are beneficial.Campus Spotlight: UA Little Rock Donaghey Scholars Program

 Kindle Holderby, UA Little Rock’s Assistant Vice Chancellor of enrolment management says the partnerships they have with Saline Memorial, CHI St. Vincent and also Amazon create scholarship opportunities.